If you’re old enough to remember President Ronald Reagan, you probably also remember his negotiations with the Soviets about nuclear disarmament.

-As a platoon leader in the Army Signal Corps I was “in charge” of a thirty-odd soldier “Signal” platoon.
-And yes, if something went wrong, I received the blame for it even if I wasn’t personally involved with whatever it was that went cross-ways.
+As a platoon leader in the Army Signal Corps I was “in charge” of a thirty-odd soldier Signal platoon.
+And since I was the platoon leader, if something went wrong, I received the blame for it even if I wasn’t personally involved with whatever it was that went cross-ways.

 And that’s the way it should have been.
 I was in charge so the buck stopped with me.

 Even the newest Privates and PFCs in my platoon knew a lot more about the specific pieces of equipment they were trained on (and continually trained with) than I ever would.
 They knew their “rigs” backwards, forwards and inside-out.